MH13-YT/SMPJ-Map-Editor/README.md

-# SMPJ Map Item Editor
+# SMPJ Map Editor

-SMPJ Map Item Editor is a data editor for the game Super Mario Party Jamboree
+SMPJ Map Editor is a data editor for the game Super Mario Party Jamboree (THIS TOOL ISN'T A MAP MAKER or a variant of Party Studio)

-This data editor focuses on map items

 ## Features
 ### WARNING